RichardoC/kube-audit-rest/README.md

 * rename to kube-audit-rest
 * make it clear log file only exists if requests are sent
 * clarify log file format is the raw response with no newlines, with one response per line.
+* clarify that kubernetes may not loadbalance between replicas as expcted.

 ## Completed next steps
 * Use flags for certs locations